 Single 20 mg/Kg doses of SR-RC-AB8 and SR-RC-AB9, two of our selective BMP6 signaling inhibitors, maintained increased serum iron in rats for at least 21 days.

-We are currently evaluating a limited number of our optimized inhibitors of BMP6 signaling in preclinical disease models of iron-restricted anemia.
+We are currently evaluating a limited number of our optimized inhibitors of BMP6 signaling in preclinical disease models of iron-restricted anemia and plan to nominate a product candidate in 2020.

 License Agreements

 Gilead Collaboration